iCodeWalker/three-js-post-processing/readme.md

     6. Using an antialias pass:
        Using different passes

        1. FXAA : Performant, but the result is just ok and can be blurry.
        2. SMAA : Usually better than FXAA but less performant - not to be confused with MSAA (by default)
        3. SSAA : Best quality but the worst performance.
        4. TAA : Performant but limited.

+       import SMAAPass, instantiate it and add it to effectComposer, Do it after the "gammaCorrectionPass"

+       AnitAliasing pass should be after gammaCorrectionPass

+       Because the SMAA pass we analyse the pixel it will check the pixel compare to the neighbour's pixels and stuff like that and decides if those needs to be blurred.
+       And if we do it before the gammaCorrectionPass than it will compare the pixels that will change after.